 In the modern age, we all know just how impactful social media can be.
 It influences our personal lives, of course, but it has transformed the world of business marketing as well.
 Most companies understand the value of adding social media to their marketing mix, yet when it comes to Twitter, many of them have a lingering uneasiness.
-Although it can be scary adding the newest social media trend to your arsenal, Twitter has many devotees within business circles, and the platform delivers outstanding results for those who use it regularly.
+Although it can be scary adding yet another social medium to your arsenal, Twitter has many devotees within business circles, and the platform delivers outstanding results for those who use it regularly.
 For businesses who take the time to really understand the value of Twitter, the results are amazing, and at relatively minimal cost as well!

 One of the hallmarks of Twitter is its streamlined layout and presentation.
 All textual content, from posts to bio material, is restricted to a confined character count.
 Posts, for instance, cannot exceed 280 characters.
 That brevity can be refreshing to new users who are all-too-familiar with the sometimes over-long messaging in Facebook or Instagram feeds.
 This brevity and conciseness is also a marketer’s dream, as it can work to their advantage, provided they craft their own posts in the same clean, clear, concise mode.
 Twitter’s brevity also means that audiences scroll further down, on average, per log-in, on their Twitter feed than they do on any other social media feed.
 That behavior alone tends to bring them into contact with more ads – including your ads, when you utilize that feature as well.

 From pictures, to videos, to URLs custom shortened by a Twitter helper tool, a social media planner exercises more freedom on Twitter than anywhere else.
 This advantage is further leveraged when one takes into account the power of adding a backlink.
-When links are inserted into Twitter posts, the uptick in interaction and attention is significant.
 Meanwhile, a photo alone will give you on average a 110% increase in engagement with the post.
 You can also use video to expand the average time your audience will pay attention to your message, increasing engagement time from 8-12 seconds to around 30 seconds.
 This gives creatives a lot more room to inject some brand personality into these Tweets.

 Grow Website Traffic